openhab/openhab-addons/bundles/org.openhab.binding.modbus.sunspec/README.md

 ### Thing Configuration

+The preferred way to add a SunSpec compatible Thing is through auto-discovery.
+Whoever if the auto-discovery would not work, advanced users could set up the thing through the config file.

 Please note that the nested bridge configuration does not work at the moment.
 Use the following flat format to set up the bridge and the inverter thing:

 ```